CVUT-FS-12110/pytorch-intro/README.md

    - In this section, we'll introduce PyTorch and highlight its strengths.

-2. [Models and Training](resources/first_model.ipynb) - *Training and Validating a Simple Classification Model*
+1. [Models and Training](resources/first_model.ipynb) - *Training and Validating a Simple Classification Model*

    - Learn how to train and validate a simple classification model.

-3. [Datasets and Dataloaders](resources/dataloaders.ipynb) - *Training a Model with Dataset and Dataloader*
+1. [Datasets and Dataloaders](resources/dataloaders.ipynb) - *Training a Model with Dataset and Dataloader*

    - Understand how PyTorch handles data through `Dataset` and `DataLoader` classes.

+1. [Convolutional Neural Networks](resources/convolution.ipynb) - *Understanding and Applying the Basics*

+   - Explore practical tricks and best practices for working with convolutional layers effectively.

-4. [Using Popular Pre-trained Models](resources/popular_models.ipynb) - *Importing Pre-trained Models or Backbones from Torchvision*
+1. [Using Popular Pre-trained Models](resources/popular_models.ipynb) - *Importing Pre-trained Models or Backbones from Torchvision*

-   - Explore how to leverage pre-trained models or use backbone architectures from Torchvision.
+   - Explore how to leverage pre-trained models or use backbone architectures from `Torchvision`.

-5. [Data Augmentation](resources/augmentation.ipynb) - *Because More is Better*
+1. [Data Augmentation](resources/augmentation.ipynb) - *Because More is Better*

    - Learn the importance of data augmentation in improving model generalization.